 All meat lovers know there’s nothing so wonderful as a freshly browned, juicy steak hot off the grill.
 However, there’s one more important detail -- how you cut your meat for serving.
-Cutting the steak with the grain vs against the grain, and straight down or at an angle, can make the difference between melt in your mouth texture and a disappointing almost gristly chew.
-After the Cinder Grill has turned out a beautifully cooked steak for you, make the most of it by cutting it properly.
+Cutting the steak with the grain vs against the grain, and straight down or at an angle, can make the difference between melt in your mouth texture and a disappointing gristly chew.
+After the Cinder Grill turns out a beautifully cooked steak for you, make the most of it by cutting it properly.

 The Eye of the Beholder